+VI.A.2.b).(1)

-VI.A.2.b).(1) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
+The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core) VI.A.2.b).(2) The program must define when physical presence of a supervising physician is required.
-(Core) VI.A.2.c) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core) VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction.
-(Core) VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
-(Core) VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
 (Core)

+VI.A.2.b).(2)

+The program must define when physical presence of a supervising physician is required.
+(Core)

+VI.A.2.c)

+Levels of Supervision

+To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: (Core)

+VI.A.2.c).(1)

+Direct Supervision:

+VI.A.2.c).(1).(a)

+the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, (Core)

+VI.A.2.c).(1).(b)

+the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+(Core)

+VI.A.2.c).(2)

+Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.
+(Core)

+VI.A.2.c).(3)

+Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+(Core)

+VI.A.2.d)

+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
+(Core)

+VI.A.2.d).(1)

-VI.A.2.d).(1) The program director must evaluate each fellow's abilities based on specific criteria, guided by the physicians must delegate portions of care to fellows based on the needs of the patient and the skills of each fellow.
+The program director must evaluate each fellow's abilities based on specific criteria, guided by the Milestones.
 (Core)